Yamaha Electone arrangement of 笑傲江湖 (The Smiling Proud Wanderer). The novel is, incidentally, my favourite Jin Yong

 笑傲江湖 has long been my favourite Jin Yong story.
 A highly imaginative political satire in the guise of a Wuxia epic, every theme it explores is still relevant today.

 Yeah, I truly love the novel.
 On the other hand, I didn’t quite like the 1984 TVB series.
-(Anyway, I only read the novel in 1994) While the title song was great, and Chow Yun-Fat among the best Linghu Chong ever, the show was just SO over-the-top.
+(I also only read the novel in 1994) While the title song was great, and Chow Yun-Fat among the best Linghu Chong ever, the show was just SO over-the-top.

 Instead of the swordplay being supremely fast, which was how the novel described it, the dastard technique became some sort of Jedi lightsabre skill.
 Users lovingly “finger” a sword blade to imbue it with a laser-ish glow.
 It’s like, WTH?!?!